What Is Direct Mail Marketing & How It Works

 |

-Beyond checking and refining your mailing list, the U.S. Postal Service also offers EDDM services, which delivers your mail campaigns to every residence in a certain area.
-Prices start at less than two cents apiece, and you can send between 200 and 5,000 mails every day for each ZIP code.
+Beyond checking and refining your mailing list, the USPS also offers EDDM services, which deliver your mail campaigns to every residence in a certain area.
+The USPS offers direct mail delivery but lacks an online design tool or templates.
+Prices start at less than two cents apiece, and you can send between 200 and 5,000 mails every day for each zip code.
 It’s a cost-effective option for raising brand awareness in your local community.

 Bottom Line

-Digital marketing may be in its heyday, but direct mail is also here to stay.
-Whether you’re sending out a short and sweet postcard or a full-length product catalog, learning what direct mail is and how it works can help you reach customers in real, authentic ways.
-Direct mailers are unique, memorable, and effective—get started building yours today and see how they help grow your brand strategy.
+Digital marketing may rule the marketing roost, but direct mail is here to stay.
+Whether you’re sending out a short and sweet postcard, a brochure, or a full-length product catalog, learning about direct mail and how it works can help you reach customers in real, authentic ways.
+Direct mailers can be unique, memorable, and effective—especially when combined with a coordinated digital marketing campaign.
+Get started building a print campaign today and see how it can help you grow your marketing strategy.